UplayDB/UplayKit/README.md

 UbiServices => Gathering Information from public-ubiservices.ubi, store.ubi, etc.

+Others\
+DiscordBot => Bot for any discord server.

+TestApp => Testing current functions.

+UplayWrapper => Wrapper for uplay/upc_loader dll's

+ToGit\
+Separe project(s) for the Github repos.
+(Soon to be moved from here)\
+UplayDownloader => CLI App that download Game/App from Ubisoft.

+UplayManifests => Dumping the datas from your Account to a txt,json,manifest

 # Thanks
-Thanks claabs for his work do decode the stuff and wrote a basic implementation of Demux!
+Thanks claabs for his work to decode the stuff and wrote a basic implementation of Demux!